Category Archives: G-I

 Dolly-Channing2Touring/Broadway Cast, 1994 (Varèse Sarabande) 1 out of 5 stars (1 / 5) Here’s an unfortunate cast album of a mid-’90s touring production that eventually got to Broadway.
 It was recorded when star Carol Channing was over 70, and she sounds even older here; this reviewer heard better singing from her several years later, so she must have been tired and/or under the weather for the recording sessions.
 Jay Garner is lots of fun as Vandergelder, and Michael DeVries, with his ringing tenor, is happily cast as Cornelius, but the uncontrolled belting of Florence Lacey is all wrong for Irene’s songs.
 The orchestra sounds relatively small and is not well recorded, with the percussion far too prominent.
 Skip it. — M.P.

-HDBroadway Cast, 2017 (Masterworks Broadway) 3 out of 5 stars (3 / 5) This recording does only a fair job of capturing what was so special about one of the biggest hit musical revivals in Broadway history.
-Bette Midler brings her sparkling comic personality and unique vocal inflections to the role of Dolly Gallagher Levi, but it must be said that her singing voice isn’t in great shape on the recording, and when Midler is required to sustain a note for more than a beat or two, her sound is often less than pretty.
-(Hear, for example, “Before the Parade Passes By.”)
-Another drawback of the album is that Andy Einhorn conducts certain sections of the score just enough under tempo to lower the excitement level, and while the chorus sings with heart and gusto throughout, they’re recorded in an acoustic that sounds slightly recessed.
+HDBroadway Cast, 2017 (Masterworks Broadway) 3 out of 5 stars (3 / 5) This recording does a fairly decent job of capturing what was so special about one of the biggest hit musical revivals in Broadway history.
+Bette Midler brings her sparkling comic personality and unique vocal inflections to the role of Dolly Gallagher Levi, but her singing voice isn’t in great shape on the recording, and when she’s required to sustain a note for more than a beat or two, her sound is often less than pleasant.
+(Hear, for example, the opening section of “Before the Parade Passes By.”)
+Another slight disappointment of the album is that Andy Einhorn conducts certain parts of the score just enough under tempo to lower the excitement level, and while the chorus sings with great beauty and lots of heart throughout, they’re recorded in an acoustic that sounds slightly recessed.
 On the plus side, David Hyde Pierce is a delightful Horace Vandergelder; he makes a meal of the restored song “Penny in My Pocket,” further scoring with “It Takes a Woman” and his sweet rendition of half a chorus of “Hello, Dolly!” for the finale.
-Gavin Creel sings so beautifully and persuasively that he earns the “Best Cornelius on Records” award.
+Gavin Creel sings so beautifully and persuasively here that he earns the “Best Cornelius on Records” award.
 Kate Baldwin, also blessed with a gorgeous voice, does a far better job of mixing chest and head tones in Irene Molloy’s songs than Florence Lacey did.
-The new orchestrations by Larry Hochman are fine, but they don’t improve on the originals by Philip J. Lang, and the new overture is merely adequate.
-While Steven Suskin’s notes in the CD booklet are highly entertaining and filled with fascinating facts about the history of Hello, Dolly! from the show’s genesis through this revival, Suskin avoids discussion of how much of the score was written by people other than Jerry Herman while the show was being doctored out of town prior to its Broadway opening.
-Nor does he mention that Herman settled out of court a claim that the first part of the melody of the title song was borrowed from an old ditty called “Sunflower.”
-Perhaps Suskin was instructed not to include these bits of info, but they seem odd omissions in an otherwise impressively thorough essay. — M.P.
+The new orchestrations by Larry Hochman are fine, but they don’t improve on the originals by Philip J. Lang, and the new overture is lackluster.
+While Steven Suskin’s notes in the CD booklet are highly entertaining and filled with fascinating facts about the history of Hello, Dolly! from the show’s genesis through this revival, Suskin avoids mention of the fact that at least two of the score’s songs were written at least in part by people other than Jerry Herman while the show was being doctored out of town prior to its Broadway opening.
+Nor does he note that Herman settled out of court a claim that the first part of the melody of the title song was borrowed from an old ditty called “Sunflower.”
+Although on one level it’s understandable why this information was not included here, it’s still a significant omission in that the essay is otherwise so very thorough. — M.P.

 Hello Again